Amjed1234567/GATMA/README.md

 The next step is batch_operations.py that contains the batch versions of what you find in multivector.py.
 Finally, you can look at gpu_building_blocks.py and gpu_transformer.py.

-## 2. How to use this code

-Just clone the repository.
-Make sure that you have a virtual environment installed.
-The file train_0.py is used for training.
-To resume training with more epochs, you can use train_more.py.
-If you are using a university computer, you may need to create a .sh file.
-You will need a GPU to run this code.

-## 3. A short description of the files
+## 2. A short description of the files

 ### artificial_data.py
 This file is used to create an artificial data set consisting of random pairs of 3D points and their Euclidean distance.